tensorflow/mlir-hlo/stablehlo/docs/compatibility.md

 StableHLO 1.0.0, which will provide full compatibility guarantees - see the [Future work](#future-work) section for more details.

-The minor version is bumped every time changes to the StableHLO opset are made, and the patch version is bumped every time we integrate StableHLO downstream, i.e. into the openxla/xla repository.
+The minor version is bumped every time changes to the StableHLO opset or [the StableHLO serialization format](bytecode.md) are made, and the patch version is bumped every time we integrate StableHLO downstream, i.e. into the openxla/xla repository.

 ## Guarantees